CharlesJS/CSProgress/README.md

 represent a small part of the work to be done and can be confined to that particular section of the code, reducing the amount of spaghetti needed to represent progress in a complex system.

-Unfortunately, the execution is kind of terrible.
+Unfortunately, the execution is terrible.

 ### NSProgress’s Performance is Terrible

-Unfortunately, the performance of NSProgress is simply *terrible.* This is not a major concern for many Cocoa classes, but the purpose of NSProgress, tracking progress for operations that take a long time, naturally lends itself to being used in performance-critical code.
+Unfortunately, the performance of NSProgress is simply *terrible.* While performance is not a major concern for many Cocoa classes, the purpose of NSProgress—tracking progress for operations that take a long time—naturally lends itself to being used in performance-critical code.
 The slower NSProgress is, the more likely it is that it will affect running times for operations that are already long-running enough to need progress reporting.
 In Apple’s [“Best Practices in Progress Reporting”](https://developer.apple.com/videos/play/wwdc2015/232/) video from 2015, Apple recommends not updating NSProgress in a tight loop, because of the effects that will have on performance.
+Unfortunately, this best-practice effectively results in polluting the back-end with UI code, adversely affecting the separation of concerns.

 There are a number of things that contribute to the sluggishness of NSProgress: